eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ### [Meteorology](#meteorology)

-Open-ALAQS requires certain meteorological data in order to accurately calculate emissions using advanced methods (e.g. BFFM2 method, correction of NOx for ambient conditions) but also for the dispersion calculation.
+OpenALAQS requires certain meteorological data in order to accurately calculate emissions using advanced methods (e.g. BFFM2 method, correction of NOx for ambient conditions) but also for the dispersion calculation.

 The required meteorological parameters are: